wasebbajwa/Resume_Matching/README.md

 ## Data
 The data was obtained by webscraping Linkedin and other job posting websites in order to get job descriptions, education preferences, information about the company, etc.

+## Methods Used

+Doc 2 Vec was used in order to summarize the documents as it performed the best when compared to other methods such as RNNs or LSTMs.
+After creating vectors for each document, we will be able to compare a resume or bio to a matching job description.